Find a mechanic

 - explains what work needs to be done and why

-- explains the pros and cons of each approach
+- explains the pros and cons of each approach, including a recommendation on what is best for safety

 - says how urgently work needs to be done, eg if a repair must be done now, can wait a couple of months, or is something to keep an eye on